parshap/css-eliminator/README.md

 # css-eliminator

 Remove unused CSS rules.
-This module works by analyzing rules found in a stylesheet against a **static dom** and eliminating any rules where no elements in the DOM match the rule's selector.
+This module works by analyzing rules found in a stylesheet against a **static DOM** and eliminating any rules where no elements in the DOM match the rule's selector.

+## Dead Rules

-This module only removes parts of the CSS that belong to an unused rule.
+This module only removes parts of the CSS that belong to a dead rule.
+A rule is considered dead if no elements exist in the given HTML document that match the rule's selector.
 Everything else is left alone (even whitespace between unused rules).
-This is to make sure we only remove what we are certain is unused.
+This is to make sure we only remove what we are certain is not used.

 ## Pseudo Elements and Pseudo Classes